openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 My computer crashed and one of the VMware machine hosted on it could not start anymore
         :

-    â€œCannot open the disk â€˜path of vmdkâ€™ or one of the snapshot disks it depends on.
+    “Cannot open the disk ‘path of vmdk’ or one of the snapshot disks it depends on.
     Reason: the specific virtual disk needs repair.

 Checking on the VMware forums, I quickly found the command that was supposed to help